garrandall/popular-music-data/tracks/bam-jay-z-damian--jr--gong--marely.md

 Don't play by the king, love is all I and I bring you know Voice of the one pon gully banking
 Top ranking, keep it skanking
-Ooh wee, huh, hear me now
+Oh wee, huh, hear me now